josekun13/Becker-test-version/README.md

 ## Operation
 These is boot sequence of Becker.

-l.
-Put Becker in vertical position, ( this is because the IMU need this angle as reference).
+1. Put Becker in vertical position, ( this is because the IMU need this angle as reference).

-l.
-Start the roscore (note: the next steps need to be made in as super user).
+1. Start the roscore (note: the next steps need to be made in as super user).

-l.
-Start the encodernode.
+1. Start the encodernode.

-l.
-Start the imunode.
+1. Start the imunode.

-l.
-Start the motornode.
+1. Start the motornode.

-l.
-Start the controlnode.
+1. Start the controlnode.

-l.
-Release Becker  :smirk_cat: .
+1. Release Becker  :smirk_cat: .